 The rest of the plant (with all the branches and leaves) simply rests on the soil.
 (But don’t worry, it won’t stay that way.)

-If your tomato starts have gotten too tall by the time you’re ready to transplant them, this type of shallow planting not only saves time, it saves your back from all the digging you would’ve had to do to transplant a tomato properly.
+If your tomato starts have gotten too tall by the time you’re ready to transplant them, this type of shallow planting not only saves time, it saves you from all the digging you would’ve had to do to transplant a tomato properly.

 The trenching method takes advantage of a tomato plant’s ability to grow roots along its stem.
 When part of the stem is buried, it stimulates new root growth wherever the stem is in contact with moisture and soil.